Key takeaways

 The device type metric tells you about the technologies your visitors are using.
 You can use it to tailor your UX design to be compatible with the most popular devices or check which ones your visitors use most often.

 You should maintain consistency in the user experience across all types of devices.
-Testing mobile, web, and tablet performance will help you better understand how customers shop and what works best.
+Testing mobile, web, and tablet performance will help you better understand how customers shop and what works best for each segment, allowing you to further optimize the user experience for the most popular devices.

 How to track it?